Cyber4egis/startwithHTB/00-set-up.md

-# Set-Up Instructions
+# Setup Instructions

 1. [Download VirtualBox for your operating system and install it.](https://www.virtualbox.org/)

 ![VirtualBox](/assets_/downloadVB.png)

-2. [Dowload the lastest Kali Linux Virtualbox image](https://www.kali.org/get-kali/#kali-virtual-machines).
+2. [Download the lastest Kali Linux VirtualBox image](https://www.kali.org/get-kali/#kali-virtual-machines).
 Make sure to download the image for VirtualBox and not the one for VMware.
 3. Open VirtualBox and click on « File » > « Import Appliance… »

 ![Import1](/assets_/importvm.png)